Churchill County High School

 Churchill County High School is located in Fallon, Churchill County, Nevada.
 The building was built in 1917, and was opened in 1920.

 Academics

-Part of the Churchill County School District, operating under the Principal Kevin Lords, the school has around 1400 students in grades 9–12.
+Part of the Churchill County School District, operating under the Principal Tim Spencer, the school has around 1025 students in grades 9–12.

 Education standards are very high, with Churchill County's Academic Team being placed 1st in the Nevada Academic League in results published in April 2006, and a teacher at the School, Steve Johnson, being a winner of the Presidential Awards for Excellence in Mathematics and Science Teaching, the Nation's highest honors for teachers of mathematics and science, in 1999.